 Someone else told me that when they moved to their houseboat, they got rid of all creative writing books (even Natalie Goldberg, gasp of horror!) – except this one…

 (Robert Hale 1999) This one does what it says on the tin – takes you right through the process of writing a novel, based on my Storymaking workshops (as featured in The Guardian) (so it includes exercises).
 People seem to like it.
 (Christmas or birthday present for that aspiring novelist?)
 Someone said they wished they’d seen and bought this one first instead of wasting money on a load of other books on novel-writing!
-It’s out of print now; I have a few left.
-Signed copies will cost you £10 plus £2.80 p&p from me (use roselle[at]fire-in-the-head[dot]co[dot]uk on Paypal (replacing with the usual symbols).
+It’s out of print now; I have 1 first edition hardback copy left (collectible!) at £22, plus £3.50 p&p.
+A signed copy of the last 2 first edition paperbacks will cost you £14 plus £3.50 p&p from me (use roselle[at]fire-in-the-head[dot]co[dot]uk on Paypal (replacing with the usual symbols).

 This was my very first book.
 It was an exciting commission, taken by phone in 1993 from the then Element Books.
 At the time, I was making my living as a shoemaker from a converted ox-stable in the grounds of a C13th abbey, as you do, and when I took the call I was covered in dust and glue and at first had no idea what the commissioning editor was talking about.
 But I’d trained as a counsellor in Transpersonal Psychology by then, and was leading occasional workshops: ‘Myth as Metaphor’, all about archetype, story, and the ongoing relevance of myth to our psyche and lives.
 This book is that.
 There are very very few of this lovely edition (I mean the cover!) in print; it was bought out by other publishers who’ve been pretty rubbish, really, and also given it awful covers.
 I have just 3 or 4 of this edition left – 2nd hand, and one or two new.
 Do please contact me for info.